ambroseus/console-dump-tag/README.md

 # console-dump-tag
-helper to dump vars to console es6 template tag function with console.log and JSON.stringify
+helper to dump vars to console as es6 template tag function with console.log and JSON.stringify

 install:
 ```